 Detoxification services: For patients who have been dealing with substance abuse and addiction, detoxification may be a necessary precursor to beginning the therapeutic phase of their residential treatment.
 Detox is the process of ridding a person’s body of the substance or substances to which he or she has become addicted.
 Depending upon several factors, including which drugs were abused, how long the abuse occurred, and the severity of the abuse, withdrawal can be both uncomfortable and dangerous.
 Our medically supervised detox allows patients to go through this process as safely and comfortably as possible.

 Medication management: A board-certified adult psychiatrist completes thorough assessments on each Life Healing Center patient soon after the admissions process has been completed.
-If this assessment reveals a clinically appropriate need to incorporate medication into a patient’s treatment plan, the psychiatrist will be able to prescribe the medication, monitor its use, and meet with the patient throughout his or her time in treatment to ensure that the medication is having the proper effect.
+If this assessment reveals a clinically appropriate need to incorporate medication into a patient’s rehab, the psychiatrist will be able to prescribe the medication, monitor its use, and meet with the patient throughout his or her time in treatment to ensure that the medication is having the proper effect.
 A client’s medication use will also be monitored and facilitated by members of our nursing and medical technician staff.

-Individual therapy: Personal one-on-one therapy sessions between a patient and his or her primary therapist will occur at regularly scheduled intervals throughout the duration of the patient’s stay at Life Healing Center.
+Individual therapy: Personal one-on-one therapy sessions between a patient and his or her primary therapist will occur at regularly scheduled intervals throughout the duration of the patient’s time in rehab at Life Healing Center.
 These individual therapy sessions are a fundamental component of each patient’s treatment plan, providing ideal opportunities to evaluate progress, process setbacks, review goals, and address any other issues that are important to the patient.
 Depending upon the needs of the patient, additional individual therapy sessions may be added to the schedule on an as-needed basis.

 Family therapy: Family can play an essential role in long-term recovery, and Life Healing Center is dedicated to providing the necessary support to promote healthy and positive intra-familial relations.
 As with all services at Life Healing Center, family therapy will be conducted when it has been determined to be appropriate for the patient’s continued progress.
 The number of family therapy sessions, the frequency with which they are conducted, and the topics addressed during these sessions will also be determined by clinical appropriateness.

-Group therapy: As is the case with individual therapy, group therapy sessions are also fundamental elements of the Life Healing Center treatment experience.
+Group therapy: As is the case with individual therapy, group therapy sessions are also fundamental elements of the Life Healing Center rehab experience.
 All patients will participate in several types of group therapy, which provide unique opportunities to complement and build upon progress that has been made in individual therapy sessions and other therapeutic activities.
 Group therapy allows patients to learn from the experiences of others, to share their perspective and insights with others, and to gain information on a wide range of topics that are important to the treatment and recovery process.
 The following are among the more common topics and issues that are addressed in group therapy sessions at Life Healing Center:

 - Understanding the disease model of addiction